Greg Hinkle

 Greg W. Hinkle is a Republican member of the Montana Legislature.
-He was elected to Senate District 9, representing Thompson Falls, Montana, in 2009 and 2011.
+He was elected to Senate District 9, representing Thompson Falls, Montana, in 2008 and 2012.
 Hinkle served in the Army National Guard from 1966 to 1972.
 He owns Hinkle's Hardwood Furniture.

+In May 2024, Hinkle returned to the Montana Senate after he was appointed to replace senator Bob Brown.